KlausSeneca/two_tire-webapplication/README.md

-test the ssh by running the command ansible -i hosts.txt linux -m ping expected return is a green text with pong as result Destroy webservers cd environment/finalProject/webservers terraform destroy
+test the ssh by running the command ansible -i hosts.txt linux -m ping expected return is a green text with pong as result Run the command  ansible-playbook MyPlaybook.yaml this will install the apache server in our linux webservers.
+Destroy webservers cd environment/finalProject/webservers terraform destroy
 Destroy network  cd environment/finalProject/network